nqst/nqst.github.io/lists/book-notes/the-meaning-of-your-life.md

 > I find a clear relationship between social media use and emotional problems.
 As a general rule, the more time you spend looking at your phone, the more depressed, lonely, and anxious you will become.

 > Their lives look enviable from the outside, but they feel empty on the inside.
 They are waiting for their purpose to find them, but it never does.
-As they wait, they <mark>distract themselves with work and soothe themselves with tech</mark>.
+As they wait, they distract themselves with work and soothe themselves with tech.

 > “What do you want?”
 I ask him.
 He pauses, struggling to find the words.
 “I want to go hiking,” he says at last, “for a long time.”